Quantum Algorithms for Structured Prediction: Smooth Optimization

 \subsection{A-SAGA: Approximate SAGA}

-In this section, we analyze SAGA under an additive error in calculation of the gradients.
-Until \cref{sec:q-saga}, we assume the following condition is satisfied.
+Stochastic average gradient (SAG) \cite{schmidt2017minimizing} and its variant SAGA \cite{defazio2014saga} are two optimization methods that are specifically designed for minimizing the sum of finitely many smooth functions.
+SAG and SAGA usually perform better than standard stochastic gradient descent (SGD) \cite{robbins1985stochastic}.
+The general idea behind SAG and SAGA is to store the gradients for each of the $n$ functions in a cache, and use their summation to obtain an estimation of the full gradient.
+Whenever we evaluate the gradient for one (or some) of the functions, we update the cache with the new gradients.
+Although the gradients in the cache are for previously visited points, if the step size is small enough, and the functions are smooth, the gradients in the cache will not be too far from the current gradients; thus, using them will reduce the error of estimation of the full gradient, leading to an improved convergence rate.

+Our approach is to use SAGA to minimize the smooth, strongly convex objective function $f^\beta(w)$ to approximate the minimum of the original nonsmooth objective function $f$.
+Quantum Gibbs sampler will provide approximations of the derivatives of the functions $\max^\beta_y f_i (y, w)$ (but not exactly), as stated in \cref{thm:quantum-derivatives}.
+Consequently, we need to revisit the convergence of SAGA in the presence of errors in calculating the gradients and do so in the following sections.
+In this section, the notation $\langle - , - \rangle$ is used to represent the inner products of real numbers.

-\begin{condition} Each function $f_i$ is convex and the function $r$ is strongly convex, resulting in each $g_i(w)=r(w)+\max_y f_i(y,w)$ being $\mu$-strongly convex.
+\begin{condition} Each function $f_i$ is $\mu$-strongly convex, resulting in each $g_i(w)=\max_y f_i(y,w)$ being $\mu$-strongly convex.
 The vector $w$ is restricted to a convex set $\mathcal{W}$.
-Furthermore, the gradients of $r(w)+f_i(y,w)$ are $\ell$-Lipschitz smooth, and the partial derivatives are bounded by
+Furthermore, the gradients of $f_i(y,w)$ are $\ell$-Lipschitz smooth, and the partial derivatives are bounded by